catherineisonline/pizza-time-with-react/README.md

 ## Useful Resources <a id="resources"></a>

-- <a href="https://magic.reactjs.net/htmltojsx.htm">HTML to JSX</a> - a great tool to compile HTML to JSX.
+- [HTML to JSX](https://magic.reactjs.net/htmltojsx.htm) - a great tool to compile HTML to JSX.
-- <a href="https://www.lipsum.com/feed/html">Lorem Ipsum</a> - dummy text generator, there no need to think of big articles on your own.
+- [Lorem Ipsum](https://www.lipsum.com/feed/html) - dummy text generator, there no need to think of big articles on your own.
-- <a href="https://react-leaflet.js.org/">Leaflet</a> - map API.
+- [Leaflet](https://react-leaflet.js.org/) - map API.
 It's a second project where I use it and I like it a lot.
 It's free and doesn't require any credit card info if you want to use it for some small projects.
-- <a href="https://icons8.com/">Icons8</a> - very good collection of icons, in case you cannot find what you needed on FontAwesome.
+- [Icons8](https://icons8.com/) - []() - very good collection of icons, in case you cannot find what you needed on FontAwesome.
-- <a href="https://www.npmjs.com/package/react-alice-carousel">React Alice Carousel</a> - React Alice Carousel is a React component for building content galleries, content rotators and any React carousels.
+- [React Alice Carousel](https://www.npmjs.com/package/react-alice-carousel) - React Alice Carousel is a React component for building content galleries, content rotators and any React carousels.
-- <a href="https://tinypng.com/">TinyPNG</a> - smart lossy compression techniques to reduce the file size of your WEBP, JPEG and PNG files.
+- [TinyPNG](https://tinypng.com/) - smart lossy compression techniques to reduce the file size of your WEBP, JPEG and PNG files.
-- <a href="https://www.npmjs.com/package/react-lazy-load-image-component">React Lazy Load Image Component</a> - React Component to lazy load images and other components/elements.
+- [React Lazy Load Image Component](https://www.npmjs.com/package/react-lazy-load-image-component) - React Component to lazy load images and other components/elements.
-- <a href="https://react-icons.github.io/react-icons">React Icons</a> - Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using.
+- [React Icons](https://react-icons.github.io/react-icons) - Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using.